Placement of Microservices-based IoT Applications in Fog Computing: A Taxonomy and Future Directions: Future Research Directions

 \section{Future Research Directions}

-Based on the research gaps identified in previous sections, we propose future directions for microservices-based IoT application scheduling in Edge/Fog environments.
+Based on the research gaps identified in previous sections, we propose future directions for microservices-based IoT application placement in Fog environments.

-\textbf{\textit{Dynamic Scheduling Algorithms -}} To maintain application QoS under the dynamic nature of the Fog infrastructure and fluctuating workloads, application scheduling algorithms must adapt and make the decisions accordingly.
-Algorithms can exploit the independently deployable nature of the microservices, which adds dynamic behaviour to them through auto-scaling, migration, proactive redundant placements, Fog-Cloud balanced usage, etc. To this end, the placement techniques can benefit from AI-based techniques such as evolutionary algorithms and ML techniques such as Reinforcement Learning that can adapt to dynamic environmental changes.
+\textbf{\textit{Dynamic placement algorithms -}} To maintain application QoS under the dynamic nature of the Fog infrastructure and fluctuating workloads, application management algorithms must adapt and make decisions accordingly.
+Online placement algorithms that carry out continuous re-evaluation of the application placements can achieve this.
+Algorithms can exploit the independently deployable nature of the microservices, which adds dynamic behaviour to them through auto-scaling, migration, proactive redundant placements, Fog-Cloud balanced usage, etc. To this end, the placement techniques can benefit from AI-based techniques, such as evolutionary algorithms and ML techniques, such as Reinforcement Learning, that can adapt to dynamic environmental changes.

+\textbf{\textit{Placement within federated multi-fog multi-cloud environments -}} Federation among Fog resources provided by multiple Fog infrastructure providers (multi-fog) and multi-cloud environments is emerging as an approach better suited for utilising geo-distributed and resource-constrained Fog computing resources to meet the non-functional requirements of IoT applications.
+The loosely coupled nature of the microservices allows them to span across such environments while maintaining seamless connectivity among them.
+However, for such scenarios, placement policies need to consider costs, resource availability, security, composition-related overheads and limitations based on the infrastructure provider and location of the Fog resources.
+Moreover, placement policies must evolve towards distributed placement approaches to handle placement within multi-fog environments.

-\textbf{\textit{Microservice orchestration platforms for Edge/Fog -}} For the evaluation of scheduling policies within Cloud environments, commercial platforms such as AWS, Google Cloud, and Microsoft Azure are available.
-As Edge/Fog computing is still in its early stages of industrial adaptation, current research uses small, custom-built test beds.
-However, they lack support for large-scale experiments, thus failing to capture important aspects related to MSA such as distributed, location-aware deployments, load balancing, reliability, security and interoperability of services within the large-scale IoT ecosystem.
+\textbf{\textit{Microservice orchestration platforms for Fog -}} For the evaluation of scheduling policies within Cloud environments, commercial platforms such as AWS, Google Cloud, and Microsoft Azure are available.
+As Fog computing is still in its early stages of industrial adaptation, current research uses small, custom-built test beds.
+However, they lack support for large-scale experiments, thus failing to capture important aspects related to MSA, such as distributed, location-aware deployments, load balancing, reliability, security and interoperability of services within the large-scale IoT ecosystem.
 Moreover, they should reflect novel technologies (i.e., container orchestration, service mesh, monitoring tools, overlay networks, etc.).
-Hence, scalable and extensible container orchestration platforms for Edge/Fog environments should be implemented for research purposes.
+Hence, scalable and extensible container orchestration platforms for Fog environments should be implemented for research purposes.

 \textbf{\textit{IoT workloads/ benchmarks related to MSA - }} Lack of microservices-based IoT workload traces from large-scale deployments and benchmark IoT applications that follow MSA hinder the evaluation of placement policies considerably.
 Enterprise workload traces of IoT applications can be used to derive accurate data related to request volumes, patterns, diversity in usage of services, etc. Collecting such data over a long time within large-scale IoT deployments and making them accessible to the research community is significant for accurately evaluating placement algorithms.